Skip to content

 Returns a list of all dimensions used in all metrics in the experiment.

-Source code in epstats/toolkit/experiment.py
+Source code in src/epstats/toolkit/experiment.py

 def get_dimension_columns(self) -> List[str]: